The Prosody of Emojis: Introduction

-In spoken language, prosody, encompassing pitch, rhythm, and intonation, and other paralinguistic features, plays a crucial role in conveying linguistic nuances and socio-emotional cues \citep{cole2015prosody, hellbernd2016prosody, ward-levow-2021-prosody}.
+In spoken language, prosody, encompassing pitch, rhythm, intonation, and other paralinguistic features, plays a crucial role in conveying linguistic nuances and socio-emotional cues \citep{cole2015prosody, hellbernd2016prosody, ward-levow-2021-prosody}.
 Acting as a dynamic carrier of information, prosody enriches spoken communication by modulating affect, signalling discourse structure, and shaping listener expectations.
-However, the shift toward computer-mediated communication presents challenges: text-based interaction strips away vital non-verbal elements like intonation, gesture, and facial expression, which are essential to holistic interpretation \citep{archer1977words, Crystal_2001}.
+However, the shift toward computer-mediated communication presents challenges: text-based interaction strips away vital non-verbal elements like intonation, gesture, and facial expression, essential to holistic interpretation \citep{archer1977words, Crystal_2001}.

 To compensate for this loss, users of digital communication platforms increasingly rely on emojis, which enrich digital communication by offering a visual medium for expressing emotions \citep{gulcsen2016you} and conveying semantic meanings \citep{naaman-etal-2017-varying}, transcending textual constraints.
-Their interpretive flexibility, however, raises intriguing questions about their relationship to prosody.
-Prior research has shown that prosodic features cannot be fully recovered from text alone \citep{wolf-etal-2023-quantifying}.
-This leads to a compelling inquiry: can emojis, embedded in otherwise static written language, serve as mediators for prosodic intent, compensating for the absence of vocal cues?
+However, their interpretive flexibility suggests a functional overlap with the paralinguistic channel.
+Given that prior research confirms prosodic features cannot be fully recovered from text alone \citep{wolf-etal-2023-quantifying}, a critical question emerges: can emojis, embedded in otherwise static written language, serve as mediators for prosodic intent and compensate for the absence of vocal cues?
 Specifically, we investigate the following research questions:

 {\textbf{RQ1:} Do emojis influence how prosodic features are expressed in spoken language?}

 {\textbf{RQ2:} Can listeners interpret prosodic cues to recover intended emoji meanings in speech?}

 {\textbf{RQ3:} How does inter-speaker similarity in prosodic realisation relate to listener interpretation of emoji meaning?}